 Iterate over the file yielding “chunks” of a given size. chunk_size defaults to 64 KB.

 This is especially useful with very large files since it allows them to be streamed off disk and avoids storing the whole file in memory.

 Returns True if the file is large enough to require multiple chunks to access all of its content give some chunk_size.

 Writes the specified content string to the file.
 Depending on the storage system behind the scenes, this content might not be fully committed until close() is called on the file.

 Close the file.

-In addition to the listed methods, File exposes the following attributes and methods of the underlying file object: encoding, fileno, flush, isatty, newlines, read, readinto, readlines, seek, softspace, tell, truncate, writelines, xreadlines.
+In addition to the listed methods, File exposes the following attributes and methods of its file object: encoding, fileno, flush, isatty, newlines, read, readinto, readlines, seek, softspace, tell, truncate, writelines, xreadlines.

 The ContentFile Class¶

 from __future__ import unicode_literals from django.core.files.base import ContentFile f1 = ContentFile("esta sentencia está en español") f2 = ContentFile(b"these are bytes")Changed in Django 1.5:

 The ImageFile Class¶